LBC-LNBio/pyKVFinder/README.rst

     * ``probe_in`` : *float, default 1.4*
         Probe In size (A)
     * ``hydrophobicity_scale`` : *str, default 'EisenbergWeiss'*
-        Name of a built-in hydrophobicity scale (EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite, ZhaoLondon) or a path to a TOML-formatted file with a custom hydrophobicity scale file.
+        Name of a built-in hydrophobicity scale (EisenbergWeiss, HessaHeijne, KyteDoolittle, MoonFleming, WimleyWhite, ZhaoLondon) or a path to a TOML-formatted file with a custom hydrophobicity scale file.
     * ``ignore_backbone`` :  *bool, default False*
         Whether to ignore backbone atoms (C, CA, N, O) when defining interface residues
     * ``nthreads`` : *int, default 'number of cpus - 1'*